BMscis/reach-tutorial/Documentation/Workshop/WhatAreTheInputsAndOutputs.md

 ## What is the expected input ?

-1. We expect a NFT to be auctioned.
+1. We expect an NFT to be auctioned.

 2. We expect a bid.